pencil2d/pencil2d.github.io/_posts/2018-04-14-maintenance-release-0.6.1.md

 Also we hope this change can make the "auto-save" feature less annoying and doesn't let it interrupt you from animating too long.

+### Quick Reference Guide

+Need help in using Pencil2D?
+Press `F1` for the **Quick Reference Guide**, it's a handy pocket-sized guide that contains the instructions for all bacis functionalities.
+(Made By Radhika sundararaman)

 ### Other Improvements

 * Can turn each sound layer on/off separately by switching visibility.